patrickhener/dart-o-mat-3000/README.md

   - Sound might not be the right one.
 At least opened and closed have to be implemented
   - Throw Edit does not work. need to figure a way to edit scoring as well if necesarry
   - Implement some kind of display possibility to signal that a number is already closed (grey out table row?)
-  - Display last three throws to the scoreboard

 # Changelog
 ## 2019-xx-xx - v1.0: Beta version